rohinc/BOM_scraper/README.md

 - ensure Selenium webdriver is installed for your version of Chrome: https://sites.google.com/a/chromium.org/chromedriver/downloads
   - update the 'subset' variable in 'getStations()' to target required number of weather stations
     - Default value is set to 3
+- configure as per required inputs where comments are marked as
+  - #*** 'update this variable' ***# in bom_data.py file
-- run command 'python bom.py' in terminal to get weather station data for QLD.
+- run command 'python bom.py' in terminal to get weather station data for desired locations